Maintenance: Changing Front Rotors and Brake Pads

 Step 1: Slightly Loosen lug nut from wheel.
 Note: Loosen, not remove.

-Step 3: Take off the lugs nuts and remove the wheel.
+Step 3: Removing the wheel.

 Step 4: Remove the rotor set screw

-Step 5: Remove caliper body and bracket
+Step 5: Removing the caliper body and bracket

 Once the rotor is removed, I took the opportunity to clean the mating surface.
 I cleaned it with a wire brush and applied copper anti-seize on the mating surface after.